Green Wing Macaw

 Training Milestones for Green-Wing Macaw

-Successful training for Green-Wing Macaw respects this species's expert - demanding trainability profile and natural friendly tendencies.
+A Green-Wing Macaw responds best to training approaches calibrated to the breed's genuine learning style, which typically shows as expert - demanding trainability and friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your Green-Wing Macaw's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given Green-Wing Macaw's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources